joonanlab/joonanlab.github.io/team/soowhee.md

 photo: soowheekim.jpg
 ---

-Soowhee is interested in understanding autism spectrum disorder(ASD) neurobiology in terms of genomic analysis and systems biology.
-She is currently working on the analysis of single-cell RNA sequencing dataset of ASD mice model and whole genome sequencing data of ASD patients in Korea.
-Her major focus is on identifying the genetic mechanism underlying ASD sex bias and developing prediction model for ASD comorbidity based on this finding.
+Soowhee is a highly motivated researcher with a keen interest in understanding the sex-bias in autism spectrum disorder (ASD) through genomic analysis and systems biology.
+She is currently engaged in a research project that involves the analysis of whole-genome sequencing data of ASD families in Korea.
+Soowhee's primary focus is on identifying the genetic mechanisms underlying ASD sex bias and developing a prediction model for ASD comorbidity based on this finding.

+Soowhee's research efforts represent a significant contribution to the growing body of knowledge on the genetic and molecular underpinnings of ASD.
+By leveraging the power of single-cell RNA sequencing technology, she aims to gain a deeper understanding of the female or male specific neurobiology of ASD.
+Her research on ASD sex bias has the potential to shed light on previously unknown aspects of ASD, with implications for the development of novel diagnostic and intervention strategies.

 ### Education & Training
 - 2023-present Ph.D.
 Student, Department of Integrated Biomedical and Life Science, Korea University